 - Discrimination on the following basis:

-- Participation in a program or activity that receives financial assistance under WIA Title I.
+- Participation in a program or activity that receives financial assistance under WIOA Title I or WIA Title I.

 - Sexual orientation or status as a parent (prohibited in Federally-conducted education and training programs, such as Job Corps).

 - Retaliation against, or intimidation of, anyone who takes any of the following actions related to nondiscrimination or equal opportunity in any of the covered programs and activities:

 - Opposing a practice that is made illegal by civil rights law; or

 - Giving information to, testifying at, or in any other way taking part in an investigation, a compliance review, a hearing, or any other type of civil rights-related activity.

 OEE processes, investigates, and adjudicates complaints alleging discrimination on any of the above bases, or alleging retaliation, by the recipients, partners, and programs listed above.